 If you are in any doubt about the risks involved in investing, the services we provide or whether to invest with InvestEngine, ask us or seek independent financial advice.

-When investing, there is always the risk that your investment could fall in value as well as rise.
+When investing, there is always the risk that your investment and the income generated from them could fall in value as well as rise.

 Leaving your savings with a bank or other deposit‑taking institution as cash may seem a relatively ‘safe’ option, there is the risk that the real values of your savings are reduced by the effects of inflation.
 The interest rate you earn on your savings account must at least equal the prevailing rate of inflation, or you will lose money in real terms.